orionrobots/orionrobots.github.io/_posts/2006-05-11-a-new-great-ball-contraption-website.md

 Forums are planned on the site, but as it is still under construction they are not up yet, so I would still recommend using Lugnet Robotics for dicussing it until then.

-At <http://www.greatballcontraption.com/events.html> there is a selection of GBC events.
+There is a selection of [GBC events](http://www.greatballcontraption.com/wiki/Main_Page#Upcoming_GBC_Events).
 It has coverage of previous events, but might be handy to have a list of upcoming events, and an event registration form so other GBC events can be announced there.

 Overall, its a well presented site, and it is growing.
 It is about time there was a dedicated site to feed its obsession as opposed to it merely being an interesting niche corner in Lego robotics.